 19. Timing is key

-Be careful when considering the best time to reach out to gaming influencers and give them your game to play.
+Be careful when considering the best time to reach out to game influencers and give them your game to play.

 When audiences come to watch the content and want to play your game, it’s a missed opportunity if the game is not yet available to buy (or preorder).